elixir-europe/rdmkit/pages/your_tasks/metadata_management.md

 * Understand your goal with sharing data.
 Which formal requirements (by e.g. by funder or publisher) need to be fulfilled?
 Which parts of your data would benefit the most from adopting ontologies?
 * Learn the basics about ontologies.
 This will be helpful when you search for terms in ontologies and want to understand how terms are related to one another.
 * Accept that one ontology may not be sufficient to describe your data.
 It is very common that you have to combine terms from more than one ontology.
 * Accept terms that are good enough.
 Sometimes you you cannot find a term that perfectly match what you want to express.
-Chosing the best available term is often better than not chosing a term at all.
+Choosing the best available term is often better than not choosing a term at all.
 Note that the same concept may also be present in multiple ontologies.

 ### Solutions